A History of the Human Brain

 Description

-Just 125,000 years ago, humanity was on a path to extinction, until a dramatic shift occurred.
-We used our mental abilities to navigate new terrain and changing climates.
-We hunted, foraged, tracked tides, shucked oysters—anything we could do to survive.
-Before long, our species had pulled itself back from the brink and was on more stable ground.
-What saved us?
-The human brain—and its evolutionary journey is unlike any other.
+Just over 125,000 years ago, humanity was going extinct until a dramatic shift occurred—Homo sapiens started tracking the tides in order to eat the nearby oysters.
+Before long, they’d pulled themselves back from the brink of extinction.
+What saved us during that period of endangerment?
+The human brain, and its evolutionary journey is unlike anything else in history.

-In A History of the Human Brain, Bret Stetka takes us on this far-reaching journey, explaining exactly how our most mysterious organ developed.
-From the brain’s improbable, watery beginnings to the marvel that sits in the head of Homo sapiens today, Stetka covers an astonishing progression, even tackling future brainy frontiers such as epigenetics and CRISPR.
-Clearly and expertly told, this intriguing account is the story of who we are.
-By examining the history of the brain, we can begin to piece together what it truly means to be human.
+In A History of the Human Brain, Bret Stetka takes listeners through that far-reaching journey, showing exactly when and how the human brain evolved to shape who we are today.
+A History of the HumanBrain also tackles the question of where the brain will take us next, exploring the burgeoning concepts of epigenetics and new technologies like CRISPR.

 By clicking ‘Sign Up,’ I acknowledge that I have read and agree to Hachette Book Group’s Privacy Policy and Terms of Use